3 overlooked facts about the post-pandemic experience economy

 We no longer simply make a purchase and walk away.
 In fact, consumers seek and often expect, whether we realize it or not, additional utility from the brands.
 They want to feel like brands are actually listening.
 Each action they take has the same end game: Satisfy me, give me the answer to my search question.
 Give me a platform to reach out to those around me.
 Give me a way to share and explore.
 Oh, and do all those things immediately, if you do not mind.

 The marketing-driven definition of utility speaks to the specific value realized by consumers when they spend on products or services, and when done well, it can create stronger bonds between customers and companies, and drive increased brand loyalty over time.
 Even if there are five types of marketing utilities (time, place, possession, form and information), it is not necessary that all the five utility types improve conversion and customer satisfaction, but you need to make sure you choose to focus on the ones that provide most value to your audience.
-Do they value more having very detailed information about your products on your eCommerce or spending as little time as possible waiting for products to arrive to their homes?
+Do they value more having very detailed information about your products on your eCommerce or spending as little time as possible waiting for products to arrive at their homes?

 So, what our consumers want, it turns out, is an experience; something memorable, something they can connect with, something that makes them feel like less of a checkbook and more of a participant.
 But, due to the consequences of the pandemic, we all have gone online now, so keep in mind that that the experience already starts at home.
 In this new normal, companies will need to be more proactive in order to anticipate customer expectations and needs; and this can only be done with good data and analytics.